ZjanPreijde/tdd-homework/ERRATUM.md

 ## README.md

+I found out that if you fork and clone, then try to push to your fork, the default merge target is the original clone, not the forked one.
+Maybe check this is correct, and mention this in the README.md if so.

 "If you implementat of the `#guess` method in alphabetical order of these context, ..."

 "to solve ther logical error, "